kmnhan/erlabpy/docs/source/getting-started.rst

 conda environment, you can install ERLabPy with the conda command line tool: ::

   conda install -c conda-forge erlab

-Add any `optional dependencies`_ you want to install to the command above.

 .. hint::